Wenlong-Y/trump_tweets/report-markdown.md

 ![](report-markdown_files/figure-gfm/trump%20tweet%20by%20year-1.png)<!-- -->

-We want to look into details about which device trump uses to tweet during these years.
+Let us check which device Trump uses to tweet during these years.

 ![](report-markdown_files/figure-gfm/plot%20the%20source%20by%20year-1.png)<!-- -->

+Seems that Trump was using web browsers only before 2012.
+At 2013, Trump started to use Android devices.
+Then he gradually shift from Android to Apple and phased out the web browser almost completely at 2019.